 Chelsea seems to be the neighborhood that "has it all" these days, including but not limited to; art galleries, museums, and some of the best restaurants and nightlife.

-In this Chelsea neighborhood review, we'll look into public transportation, restaurants, average apartment rent, and home sale prices.
+This Chelsea neighborhood review will look into public transportation, restaurants, average apartment rent, and home sale prices.

-It is conveniently located near the some of the most desirable areas of Manhattan such as Midtown and The West Village.
+It is conveniently located near some of the most desirable areas of Manhattan, such as Midtown and The West Village.
 Chelsea definitely has its pick of the city!

-Chelsea also has offers one of the most unique theater experiences at the McKittrick Hotel--home to the intriguing walk-through performance of "Sleep No More".
+Chelsea also offers one of the unique theater experiences at the McKittrick Hotel--home to the intriguing walk-through performance of "Sleep No More".

 Dance lovers get a real treat at the Joyce Theater, which features a dynamic array of dance performances and educational programs.

-Chelsea really does offer something for everyone, but it comes at a price, of course.
+Chelsea does offer something for everyone, but it comes at a price, of course.

 In addition to having your pick of subways around the Chelsea area, a 10-minute walk will get you to one of the biggest hubs in the city--Penn Station, which has the Long Island Railroad (LIRR) and New Jersey Transit.

-Young professionals can be seen utilizing the CitiBike option as they are conveniently set up in the vicinity.
+Young professionals can utilize the CitiBike option as they are conveniently set up in the vicinity.

-Chelsea also has some of the safest bike lanes in the city with greenways that were put in a few years back, separating bikers from automobile traffic along 9th and 8th aves.
+Chelsea also has some of the safest bike lanes in the city, with greenways that were put in a few years back, separating bikers from automobile traffic along 9th and 8th ave.